codacy-stress-test/mongodb-mongosh/THIRD_PARTY_NOTICES.md

 The following third-party software is used by and included in **mongosh**.
-This document was automatically generated on Fri Oct 18 2024.
+This document was automatically generated on Tue Dec 17 2024.

 ## List of dependencies